AI MarketingCommunity GrowthSMMAMarketing RolesAgentic AI

 There's a headline that writes itself every few months: "AI Is Coming for Marketing Jobs."

 It's not entirely wrong.
-But it's not right either — and the difference matters enormously if you're a community manager, a social media lead, a marketing BDR, or an agency owner trying to figure out what your team looks like in two years.
+But it's not right either, and the difference matters a lot if you're a community manager, a social media lead, a marketing BDR, or an agency owner trying to figure out what your team looks like in two years.

 Let's talk about what's actually happening.